edgar-code-repository/angular-geo-app-client/README.md

-THE (ANGULAR) GEO APP CLIENT
+THE GEO APP CLIENT (ANGULAR 8)
 --------------------------------------------------------------------------------------------------------------------

-Aplicación SPA desarrollada con Angular 8 que almacena información de continentes, países y ciudades.
+Angular application that shows information about continents, countries and cities.

-La aplicación utiliza el HttpClientModule para conectarse a una API Rest desarrollada con Spring Boot y que permite almacenar la información en MongoDB:
+This app uses a Rest API as backend to retrieve info:

 **THE GEO REST API (SPRING BOOT)**